quasarsincrisis/quasarsincrisis.github.io/localinfo.md

 Royal Observatory, Blackford Hill
 Edinburgh EH9 3HJ, United Kingdom

+# Power and WiFi
+There will be UK power outlets in the IfA LT - don't forget your adapators.

+The site has eduroam, which should work for most participants.
+However, we will also have a dedicated conference wifi - connection details available at the meeting.

+**However**,  we strongly ask you to respect the presenters  **not** check email during the talks.
+That is not why we are gathering!

+# Code of Conduct
+The University of Edinburgh has a Code of Conduct/dignity and respect policy.
+This can be found <a href="http://www.docs.csg.ed.ac.uk/HumanResources/Policies/Dignity_and_Respect-Policy.pdf">here</a>

 # Local Information

 We have compiled some useful [Edinburgh Tips](Edinburgh_tips) for you, including information about visiting Edinburgh, about going to Festival events, and about the local bus system.